shafi2019/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Q Answer:
+1. res.json - sends a response that parses through JSON
+2. Router - performing middleware and routing functions

 - [ ] Describe Middleware?

+Q Answer: helper function(s) that can be passed through the (req, res, next) objects

 - [ ] Describe a Resource?

+Q Answer: Database Schemas and endpoints /

 - [ ] What can the API return to help clients know if a request was successful?

+Q Answer: a response or sucess code 200, 201, 204.

 - [ ] How can we partition our application into sub-applications?

+Q Answer: by using express routing

 ## Minimum Viable Product